vanfp/haskell-workshop/README.md

 ### Format

 We will work through chapters 1–11 of the Haskell Book over the course of 8 weeks, meeting for about one hour and half each week.
-We may extend the meeting schedule to cover subsequent chapters if there is enthusiasm for doing so and the organizer is available.
+We may extend the meeting schedule to cover subsequent chapters if there is enthusiasm for doing so and the coaches are available.

 **This is not a class**, however, so do not come expecting a lecture.
 Instead, you will have the opportunity to review your work and to discuss concepts and